urho3d/urho3d/Readme.txt

 name of the script file it should load and run.
 You can try for example the following arguments: Scripts/TestScene.as -w

+To make the Urho3D examples start faster on Windows & Direct3D9 mode, run CompileAllShaders.bat from the Bin directory first.

 Android build process
 ---------------------

-First build Urho3D for desktop OpenGL to make sure the GLSL shaders are generated.
-For Windows this requires forcing OpenGL mode from the root CMakeLists.txt.
+First build desktop Urho3D to make sure the models from the SourceAssets directory are converted.
 Then copy Bin/Data and Bin/CoreData directories to the Android/assets directory.
-Finally execute the following commands in the Android directory:
+Finally execute the following commands in the Android
+directory:

 - android update project -p . (only needed on the first time)
 - ndk-build